 Jonathan Whitaker (Johnowhitaker) enjoys playing with data, writing tutorials and sharing his findings as he trawls through the world of data science.
 Johno was the 2nd Zindian to join Zindi and we are grateful for his contributions to the platform.

-You can read the orginal blog here: https://datasciencecastnet.home.blog/
+You can read the original blog here: https://datasciencecastnet.home.blog/

-Johno has a ‘tutorials’ section and a datasets page cataloguing useful sources from around the web and any new data he has generated.
+Johno has a ‘tutorials’ section and a datasets page cataloging useful sources from around the web and any new data he has generated.